-Applicant tracking systems filter out 75% of all applications, recruiters only spend 6-7 seconds reading a resumé when they see it, and hundreds of applicants are vying for coveted internships.
+We don’t want you to settle, because there’s a lot at stake.
+AI and Applicant Tracking Systems filter out 75% of all applications, recruiters only spend 6-7 seconds reading a resumé when they see it, and thousands of applicants are vying for coveted internships.

 We treat your internship search as if it were our own.
-We stay with you until you accept an offer, and we are on call – from start to finish.
+We stay with you until you accept an offer, and we are on call from start to finish.

 This depends on the types of roles you are pursuing.
 On average, we estimate 30+ applications.